 Pre-baby Destinations in Asia and Oceania

-Bali is a tropical destination with accommodations ranging from budget to luxury.
+Bali is a tropical bucket list destination with accommodations ranging from budget to luxury boutique hotel.
 You can unwind in Ubud where you will find villas offering privacy in the forest.
 Most accommodations have a pool or even a private pool for guests, providing you a great place to swim.
 There are great restaurants nearby and markets for shopping.
 In Seminyak, you can find beachfront villas where you can easily walk down the beach to float in the warm ocean water.

 In Bali, you will find plenty of activities that are perfect for babymooners.
 Many spa menus include prenatal care messages and treatments that are usually very affordable.
 You can always spend some time relaxing on the beach, or stretch out at a local prenatal yoga session.
 Depending on your home country, the biggest cost to Bali is just getting there, but rest assured, its beauty and spirit will ensure a worthwhile babymoon holiday.
 (Dan Bagby, Honeymoon Always)